PHYSIOTHERAPY IN EDUCATIONAL SETTINGS FOR CHILDREN WITH NEUROMUSCULAR DISORDERS

 This needs to be a joint decision between the parents, teachers, therapist and child.
 Chairs at lunch times, walking mornings, wheelchair in the afternoon.

 2.Wheelchair access to all part of the school, on camps, and excursions.

-3.Family support and opportunity to talk of needed.
-May be behavioural difficulties.
+3.Family support and opportunity to talk of needed, in some instances you may see displays of behavioural difficulties.
 Muscular Dystrophy Association is a good resource.

-4.Therapy may look at caliper walking.
+4.Therapy may look at calliper walking.
 It is an option but not always successful in local school.
-Some families have utilised calipers at home.
+Some families have utilised callipers at home.

 5.As with walking stage, exercises maintaining strength, mobility, lung expansion, introducing more careful monitoring of back and exercises maintaining ability to weight transfer in sitting, (tilt board etc.).